Course Title: Bachelor of Arts (Honours) in Journalism

 Subjects include News Reporting, Photo-Journalism, Digital Media Skills, Sports, Crime & Science Reporting, Media Law, News Production, Layout & Design, Broadcast & Online Journalism, Local News Reporting, Radio, and TV Presentation.
 You’ll work on The Liberty newspaper online and offline, and produce radio and video journalism.

-The School of Media publishes and broadcasts student work during the academic year through newspapers, websites, podcasts and programmes.
+The School of Media publishes and broadcasts student work during the academic year through newspapers, websites, podcasts and courses.

 Study Abroad Opportunities

-In Year 3, you can study abroad either on Erasmus in Europe or the US, or on exchange programmes.
+In Year 3, you can study abroad either on Erasmus in Europe or the US, or on exchange courses.

 - Broadcast Journalist (TV or radio)